 Pill imprint WW 948 has been identified as Cefadroxil monohydate 1000 mg.

-Cefadroxil is used in the treatment of skin and structure infection; kidney infections; upper respiratory tract infection; urinary tract infection; tonsillitis/pharyngitis (and more), and belongs to the drug class first generation cephalosporins.
+Cefadroxil is used in the treatment of skin infection; upper respiratory tract infection; tonsillitis/pharyngitis; urinary tract infection; skin and structure infection (and more), and belongs to the drug class first generation cephalosporins.
 There is no proven risk in humans during pregnancy.
 Cefadroxil 1000 mg is not subject to the Controlled Substances Act.

 See also related documents.